chrisglein/chrisglein.github.io/_drafts/2025-04-21-Music-Education-R-And-B.md

 - Method man solo album 94, from wutang, song Bring the Pain, Mary waking up every day to that
 - Hip hop love song duo with Method Man.
 I’ll be there for you 95, watch video
-- Grew up in the projects, molested as a child, hard life “not in the sunshine”
+- Grew up in the projects, molested as a child, hard life "not in the sunshine"
 - Got signed from a mall karaoke recorded demo

 ### I'm Going Down - Mary J Blige (1994)